 - is run solely by its trustees, and

 - doesn’t have a voting membership

-You may be able to do this agreeing to give all the original charity’s assets to the new CIO as a way to meet its purposes.
+You may be able to transfer your charity’s assets by agreeing to give all the original charity’s assets to the new CIO as a way to meet the original charity’s purposes.
 The 2 charities’ purposes must be sufficiently similar and the original charity’s governing document must allow you to give away all its assets.